tehhowch/es-planet-sprites/README.md

 To find out which sprites are already done check the [catalog page](https://comnom.github.io/es-planet-sprites/).
 To find out which are pending check the [issues page](https://github.com/comnom/es-planet-sprites/issues).

 ## License Guidelines
-* Since this project will be targeting an free/open source game, all sprites should be released under a [Creative Commons](https://creativecommons.org/licenses/) license, or into the public domain.
+* Since this project will be targeting a free/open source game, all sprites should be released under a [Creative Commons](https://creativecommons.org/licenses/) license, or into the public domain.
 * Any source images used to create the sprites must be properly attributed where required.
 * A pull request must include an entry in the copyright file following the appropriate format.